 Ever wonder where all those coins jangling in your pocket come from?
-Chances are they were produced at the United States Mint in Philadelphia.
+Chances are they were produced at the United States Mint.
 In fact, for more than 225 years the production of U.S. coins has taken place in Philadelphia and you’re invited to see the process in action with a self-guided tour of the facility.
 Watch the actual production process as coils of copper and nickel are unwound, pressed, and turned into the coins.
 No free samples here, but you will get to see the nation’s first and original coin press!

-Come watch the pride and workmanship of the craftworkers of the Wendell August Forge, the nation’s oldest and largest forge, as they work their magic, hand hammering designs in aluminum, copper, pewter, bronze and silver during a free tour of the workshop at the company’s Flagship Store in Grove City.
+Come watch the pride and workmanship of the craftworkers of the Wendell August Forge, the nation’s oldest and largest forge, as they work their magic, hand hammering designs in aluminum, copper, pewter, bronze, and silver during a free tour of the workshop at the company’s Flagship Store in Grove City.
 Look closely at the finished products to see if you can find the signature of the master die engraver hidden within the design.
 Bonus: children can create their own work of metal art for just $2.

 Learn how crayons are made in a fun and entertaining way with a trip to the Crayola Experience in Easton.
 During a live theatre show, a resident “Crayonologist” along with Scarlet & Turk (Turquoise), two animated crayons, offer a colorful, educational tale.
 You’ll want to make a day of it and get to name and wrap your own Crayola crayon, star in your own coloring page, and loads of other creative and fun activities.

-Hershey’s really doesn’t employ singing cows on its assembly line, but you’ll still come away with a great understanding of how those delectable treats are made on the free chocolate-making tour at Hershey's Chocolate World in Hershey.
+Hershey’s really doesn’t employ singing cows on its assembly line, but you’ll still come away with a great understanding of how those delectable treats are made on the free chocolate-making tour at Hershey's Chocolate World.
 You’ll get to see, feel, hear, and smell the transformation of cocoa beans and the many steps it takes to produce a chocolate bar.
 Everyone gets a Hershey’s treat at the end!